 About Change Logs

 The change log continuously captures configuration changes as they are made in Cisco Defense Orchestrator (Defense Orchestrator).
-This single view includes changes across devices and services for ASA, ASA FirePOWER, and Umbrella.
+This single view includes changes across devices and services for ASA, ASA FirePOWER, Firepower Threat Defense (FTD), and Umbrella.
 The benefits of the change log include:

-- Side-by-side comparison of changes made to a device's configuration
+- Side-by-side comparison of changes made to an ASA or FTD device's configuration

 - Plain-English labels for all change log entries.

 - Detection of policy change conflicts occurring outside of Defense Orchestrator.

 - Answers who, what, and when during an incident investigation or troubleshooting.